kennu/django-mongoadmin/README.txt

 django mongoadmin
 =================

+Note: This is a fork by Kenneth Falck <kennu@iki.fi> (https://github.com/kennu).
+This fork fixes some django-admin incompatibilities.
+There is also a similar forked version of django-mongodbforms that should be used together with this (see below).

 This a drop in replacement for the django admin that works with monodb.
 It uses the django admin stuff wherever possible and can be used together with normal django models and a SQL database.